 Innovative Diagnosis and Treatment

-The Southwest Scoliosis institute Clinic champions innovative minimally-invasive surgical procedures and its advanced testing includes:
+The Southwest Scoliosis and Spine institute Clinic champions innovative minimally-invasive surgical procedures and its advanced testing includes:

 - MRI or CT scans

 - 3D imaging and modeling are used to assist diagnose and treating spinal disorders.

 - Nerve conduction and muscle tests are more specialized.